ChristopherBiscardi/Node-Icecast-Streamer/Readme.md

 TODO
 ===============
 Similar artists list, client side
-make it look nicer and clean up code (jslint)
 test on ipod
 test on Android, (support for audio tag, no support for codecs?
 AKA sometimes it works, sometimes it doesn't)